dyindude/labs/dns/README.md

-# dns-labs
+# dns
-This repository is a collection of labs to use for learning DNS.
+This folder is a collection of labs to use for learning DNS.

 Please follow the instructions in https://github.com/dyindude/vagrant-lab to set up your environment before downloading this repo.